-Endurance activities refer to aerobic, or "cardio" exercises that cause your heart rate to increase, such as brisk walking, jogging, biking, swimming, or dancing.
+Endurance activities refer to aerobic. or "cardio" exercises that cause your heart rate to increase, such as brisk walking, jogging, biking, swimming, or dancing.
 Your VO2 max, or maximal aerobic capacity, measures the maximum amount of oxygen that your body can process during 1 minute of exercise, and it is a marker of physical fitness.
 A higher VO2 max generally results in a performance advantage when it comes to endurance activities, although many factors play a role.
-Research shows that multiple genes impact your genetic predisposition to excelling in endurance activities.\ In some of these genes, certain versions of the gene have also been shown to improve your endurance capacity in response to endurance training more effectively.\\
+Research shows that multiple genes impact your genetic predisposition to excelling in endurance activities.\ Being physically active has a multitude of benefits on one's fertility, including improved body fat levels, blood sugars, blood pressure, and blood lipid profiles.
+These improvements can influence hormone levels, reproductive tissue function, and ability to conceive.
+Individuals who engage in regular physical activity have been shown to be more fertile than those who are sedentary.\\

 \Ahmetov I et al. Genome-wide association study identifies three novel genetic markers associated with elite endurance performance.
 Biol Sport.
 2015;32(1):3-9. doi:10.5604/20831862.1124568.
 Santiago C et al. Trp64Arg polymorphism in ADRB3 gene is associated with elite endurance performance.
 British Journal of Sports Medicine.
-2011;45:147-9. \\Zarebska A et al. The GSTP1 c.313A>G polymorphism modulates the cardiorespiratory response to aerobic training.
-Biol Sport.
-2014;31:261-266.
-He et al. NRF2 genotype improves endurance capacity in response to training.
-Int J Sport Med.
-2007; 28:717-721
+2011;45:147-9. \\McKinnon C et al. Body mass index, physical activity and fecundability in a North American preconception cohort study.
+Fertility and Sterility.
+2016;106(2):451-459.